mugheeskhan5/wpa2-krack-lab/docs/KRACK_NOTES.md

 > with `sudo -E $(which python3) krack-test-client.py` — the `-E` flag
 > preserves the venv's Python path under sudo.

+## ⚠️ WARNING: Disabling hardware crypto below WILL REQUIRE A HOST REBOOT.
+## Save your work before copy-pasting these steps.

 ### Disable hardware encryption

 ```bash